-attribute in HTML comes in.
+attribute comes in.

-What Is the hidden
+What is the HTML hidden Attribute?

 The hidden